 This project is a collaboration between the Authority and Loyola University Chicago, The John Howard Association and TASC, Inc. The study is examining the impact of sentencing laws and practices on the minority community, particularly in response to convictions for drug related crimes.
 Research bulletins planned include reports on national trends, drug law changes, the nature of addiction and treatment, the Illinois perspective on minority incarceration and policy recommendations.
 The first report in the series, dealing with the national perspective on the issue, has been published.
-The second report, describing significant changes in state and federal statutes, has been submitted and is undergoing staff review.
+The second report, describing significant changes in state and federal statutes, has also been submitted.